Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments: Maximum-Weight Matching

 Conversely, let $M'$ be a maximum-weight matching in $G'$.
 Recall that, for an edge-weighted graph~$H$, $\match(H)$ denotes a maximum-weight matching in~$H$.
 If~$uz \in M'$, then $(M' \setminus \{uz\}) \cup \match(C)$ is a matching in~$G$ with~$\omega(G') - (\omega(C) - \omega(C-u)) + \omega(C) = \omega(G')+\omega(C-u)$.
 Hence, $\omega(G) \ge \omega(G') + \omega(C-u)$.
 If~$uz \not\in M'$, then~$M' \cup \match(C-u)$ is a matching in~$G$ with weight at least $\omega(G') + \omega(C-u)$.
 Again, in both cases we have~$\omega(G) \ge \omega(G') + \omega(C-u)$.
 Combined with~$\omega(G') \ge \omega(G) - \omega(C-u)$, we arrive at~$\omega(G') = \omega(G) - \omega(C-u)$. \end{proof}

 The basic idea for \maxpaths{} is the same as for \pendcycles{}.
 The difference is that we have to distinguish four cases depending on whether or not the two endpoints~$u$ and~$v$ of a \maxpath{}~$P$ are matched within~$P$.
-To simplify the notation, we set~$\omega(uv) = 0$ if the edge~$uv$ does not exist in~$G$.
-Furthermore, $P-u-v$ denotes the path obtained from removing in~$P$ the vertices $u$ and~$v$.
-This avoids some trivial case distinctions.
+To avoid some trivial case distinctions, we assume that~$\omega(uv) = 0$ if the edge~$uv$ does not exist in~$G$.
+We denote by $P-u-v$ the path obtained from removing in~$P$ the vertices $u$ and~$v$.

 \Cref{fig:rrule-deg2} visualizes the next data reduction rule.

 \begin{rrule} Let~$G = (V,E)$ be a graph with non-negative edge weights~$\omega\colon E \rightarrow \N$.
 Let~$P$ be a \maxpath{} in~$G$ with endpoints~$u$ and~$v$.
 Then remove all vertices in~$P$ except~$u$ and $v$, then add a new vertex~$z$ and, if not already existing, add the edge~$uv$.
 Furthermore, set~$\omega(uz):=\omega(P-v) - \omega(P-u-v)$, $\omega(vz):=\omega(P-u) - \omega(P-u-v)$, and~$\omega(uv):=\max\{\omega(uv),\omega(P) - \omega(P-u-v)\}$, and decrease the solution value~$s$ by~$\omega(P-u-v)$. \end{rrule}